 - driving license, utility bill, passport — they need to be sure who they're lending to.

-This method of underwriting, contract-based, is especially helpful for those new to the lifestyle.
+This process is called contract-based underwriting, and is especially helpful for those new to the lifestyle.
 Not everyone has had time to accrue a portfolio of clients, awards or accounts.

 So in theory, a contractor with perfect credit can get a mortgage on the first day of his first contract.
 That's if:

-- their contract pay rate covers their borrowing needs and/or is on an upward trajectory;
+- their contract day rate covers their borrowing needs and/or is on an upward trajectory;

-Tick all those boxes and you’re onto a winner.
-Newbies and long-standing contractors can qualify for the same contractor mortgage underwriting process.
+Tick all those boxes and you're off to a good start.
+Newbies and long-standing contractors alike can qualify for the same contractor mortgage underwriting process.

 What type of mortgages are out there for contractors?